gamer6456pro/Chess/Doc.md

 In line 127: Theres prob a way to save memory by clearing the dict whenever a capture occurs In line 457: There was a bug when starting a new game with the piece methods not updating the board=Board keyword arg, so if this occurs to you try to use .clear() instead of setting the variable back to an empty list
-In general: Make sure that when generating moves try to avoid index errors or maybe catching and ignoring them works

-        the queen func didn't feed the args into the hcildrne
+In general: Make sure that when generating moves try to avoid index errors or maybe catching and ignoring them works In line 637: There was a bug with the queen checks and stuff but the cause was that I was calling the rook and bishop funcs without feeding in the args that the queen got so make sure you feed args to the children too